mekanik20/Portfolio-website/README.md

 # Portfolio-website

-My first shot a personal portfolio website.
+My first shot at a personal portfolio website.
 Feel free to look at this atrocity, if it loads :), but then check out PortfolioDeux!
 I no longer update this one but will leave here for all to see how far I have come.

 Tech Used: